 Course Length1 day

-- To gain an understanding of the updates and recommendations within the Government’s “Modern slavery statutory guidance for England and Wales”.
+- Have gained an understanding of the updates and recommendations within the Government’s “Modern slavery statutory guidance for England and Wales”.
 Jan 2021.

-- To understand the definition of Modern slavery and Human Trafficking.
+- Understand the definition of Modern slavery and Human Trafficking.

-- To be able to identify signs of Modern slavery and Human trafficking and recognise indicators of abuse.
+- Be able to identify signs of Modern slavery and Human trafficking and recognise indicators of abuse.

-- To gain awareness of the types of trafficking and perpetrators methods of control.
+- Have gained awareness of the types of trafficking and perpetrators methods of control.

-- To understand issues related to disclosure and reporting.
+- Understand issues related to disclosure and reporting.

-- To understand the statutory duty to refer potential victims to the National Referral Mechanism.
+- Understand the statutory duty to refer potential victims to the National Referral Mechanism.